AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```

-The `@AstrixLibraryProvider` annotation tells Astrix that this class is a factory for a library api.
+The `@AstrixLibraryProvider` annotation tells Astrix that this class is a library api.
 Each method annotated with `@AstrixExport` will act as a factory method to create a given api element, which is defined by the return type of the factory method, which is `LunchSuggester` in this example.

 ### Consuming the Library
 Consumption of the LunchApi is done by first creating an `AstrixContext` and then use it as a factory, as in the following unit test.